dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3998: A societal commitment to mutual support is essential.
+### T3998: It calls for contributing abilities and providing for those in need.

 |Support|
 |---|